A new state senate bill sponsored by Senator Dan Brown is under the microscope of one local health department.

 When inspecting an establishment, departments check for everything from the condition of the bed linens, condition of smoke detectors, if any wires are exposed to how well emergency lights work.
 Guest rooms, house keeping storerooms, mechanical rooms, laundry rooms, common areas, pools, water and wastewater are all checked thoroughly.

-Page 2 of 2 - The Camden County Health Department has planned a meeting with Brown two times in the last week but had to reschedule the meetings due to weather and Brown's schedule.
+The Camden County Health Department has planned a meeting with Brown two times in the last week but had to reschedule the meetings due to weather and Brown's schedule.
 They are set to meet in Jefferson City on Jan.
 7, 2014.

 The Lake Sun attempted to reach out to the resort owner that Brown mentioned but the owner is out of the country until the end of the month.